Jackson, COVID and a retirement show Congress' partisan path

 Republicans said they would treat Jackson respectfully, and many did.
 Their questions and criticisms of her were pointed and partisan, with Senate Minority Leader Mitch McConnell, R-Ky., saying “the Senate views itself as a co-partner in this process” with the president.

 Yet some potential 2024 GOP presidential contenders seemed to use Jackson’s confirmation to woo hard-right support.
 Sens.
 Ted Cruz, R-Texas, and Josh Hawley, R-Mo., misleadingly accused her of being unusually lenient on child pornography offenders.
-Sen. Tom Cotton, R-Ark., suggested she might have defended Nazis at the Nuremburg trials after World War II.
+Sen. Tom Cotton, R-Ark., suggested she might have defended Nazis at the Nuremburg trials after World War II, before she was born.

 Senate Judiciary Committee Chairman Richard Durbin, D-Ill., said some Republicans “went overboard, as far as I’m concerned, to the extreme,” reflecting “the reality of politics on Capitol Hill.”
 Cotton was “fundamentally unfair, but that is his tradition,” said Durbin.